 Which necklines work best in hot or humid climates?

 V-necks, scoop necks, and notch necks generally feel cooler because they open the neckline area.
 However, fabric choice matters just as much.
-A breathable fabric with a crew neck can feel cooler than a heavy fabric with an open neckline.
+A breathable fabric with a crew neck can feel cooler than a heavy fabric with an open neckline. => Read More: Which necklines work best in hot or humid climates?

 Do wider necklines increase return rates?